Exiua/FunscriptVideo/SPEC.md

 ### 4.4 Script Variants

-Each entry in the `script_variants` array describes a FunScript file referenced by the container.
+Each entry in the `script_variants` array describes a Funscript file referenced by the container.
 If the corresponding script file is present in the archive, its filename **MUST** exactly match the value of the `name` field.

 | Field             | Type     | Description                                                                                                                 | Required |